Crown Castle Inc. (CCI) to Issue Quarterly Dividend of $1.57 on March 31st

-Crown Castle Inc. (NYSE:CCI – Get Rating) declared a quarterly dividend on Tuesday, February 7th, RTT News reports.
-Shareholders of record on Wednesday, March 15th will be given a dividend of 1.565 per share by the real estate investment trust on Friday, March 31st.
+Crown Castle Inc. (NYSE:CCI – Get Rating) announced a quarterly dividend on Tuesday, February 7th, RTT News reports.
+Stockholders of record on Wednesday, March 15th will be paid a dividend of 1.565 per share by the real estate investment trust on Friday, March 31st.
 This represents a $6.26 annualized dividend and a dividend yield of 4.93%.
-The ex-dividend date of this dividend is Tuesday, March 14th.
+The ex-dividend date is Tuesday, March 14th.

-Crown Castle has increased its dividend payment by an average of 9.3% annually over the last three years and has increased its dividend every year for the last 8 years.
-Crown Castle has a dividend payout ratio of 176.3% indicating that the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
-Equities analysts expect Crown Castle to earn $7.27 per share next year, which means the company should continue to be able to cover its $6.26 annual dividend with an expected future payout ratio of 86.1%.
+Crown Castle has raised its dividend by an average of 9.3% per year over the last three years and has increased its dividend annually for the last 8 consecutive years.
+Crown Castle has a payout ratio of 176.3% meaning the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
+Analysts expect Crown Castle to earn $7.27 per share next year, which means the company should continue to be able to cover its $6.26 annual dividend with an expected future payout ratio of 86.1%.

-CCI has been the topic of several research analyst reports.
-Royal Bank of Canada lifted their price objective on shares of Crown Castle from $150.00 to $162.00 and gave the stock an “outperform” rating in a research report on Tuesday, January 31st.
-Barclays boosted their price target on shares of Crown Castle from $152.00 to $153.00 and gave the company an “equal weight” rating in a report on Wednesday, February 8th.
-Deutsche Bank Aktiengesellschaft boosted their price target on shares of Crown Castle from $137.00 to $142.00 in a report on Friday, December 16th.
-Raymond James boosted their price target on shares of Crown Castle from $153.00 to $154.00 and gave the company an “outperform” rating in a report on Friday, January 27th.
-Finally, Truist Financial lowered their price target on shares of Crown Castle from $230.00 to $175.00 and set a “buy” rating on the stock in a report on Friday, January 13th.
-One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and ten have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, Crown Castle has an average rating of “Moderate Buy” and an average price target of $159.36.
+CCI has been the topic of several recent research reports.
+Royal Bank of Canada increased their price target on Crown Castle from $150.00 to $162.00 and gave the company an “outperform” rating in a report on Tuesday, January 31st.
+Truist Financial decreased their price target on Crown Castle from $230.00 to $175.00 and set a “buy” rating on the stock in a report on Friday, January 13th.
+Cowen increased their price target on Crown Castle from $149.00 to $152.00 and gave the company an “outperform” rating in a report on Friday, January 27th.
+Raymond James upped their price objective on Crown Castle from $153.00 to $154.00 and gave the company an “outperform” rating in a research report on Friday, January 27th.
+Finally, Deutsche Bank Aktiengesellschaft upped their price objective on Crown Castle from $137.00 to $142.00 in a research report on Friday, December 16th.
+One equities research analyst has rated the stock with a sell rating, four have issued a hold rating and ten have given a buy rating to the stock.
+Based on data from MarketBeat, the company has an average rating of “Moderate Buy” and an average target price of $159.36.

 About Crown Castle